Dinner for Five: Release

 The show was canceled by IFC in favor of The Henry Rollins Show because the network felt that "four years in, we needed to make a change, and we needed to make a bold statement."
-Netflix and the Independent Film Channel produced a special 50th episode of Dinner for Five, which premiered on IFC February 1, 2008 and became available on Netflix starting February 4, 2008.
+Netflix and IFC produced a special 50th episode of Dinner for Five, which premiered on IFC February 1, 2008 and became available on Netflix starting February 4, 2008.
 The 50th episode featured Favreau and Vaughn, as well as Peter Billingsley, Justin Long and Keir O'Donnell, who appear in Vince Vaughn's Wild West Comedy Show.

 Home media

 A DVD was released by Fox Lorber in 2004 of the complete first season.
 Subsequent DVDs were released by Fairview Entertainment in 2007 as "manufactured on demand when ordered from Amazon" discs.
 The Fairview-released DVDs are not programmed as complete seasons, but under the aegis of "Jon Favreau presents his 10 most memorable moments/segments" from the series.
 These bear the titles "Favreau's Favorites", "Best Directors", "On The Road" and "Producer's Picks".